w1126l/Calculate-Library-Winnie/README.md

 # Calculate-Library-Winnie
-Access Calculate	//
-Calculate Library	//
-QuadraticDescriber //
-This will contain math methods as well as client code that uses the library.
+Contains methods for addition, subtraction, multiplication, and other math methods using the library.
+Also contains client code to accept user input.